The Robert H. N. Ho Family Foundation Buddhism Public Scholars Professional Positions at Museums

 Applications must include:

-• A short statement of interest to explain your interest in careers outside the academy, including where you see yourself professionally five years from now (no more than one page in Arial or Helvetica 11-point font).
+- A completed application form, including a short statement of interest to explain your interest in careers outside the academy and where you see yourself professionally five years from now.

-• A cover letter tailored to each selected position and addressed to the host institution (one to two pages in Arial or Helvetica 11-point font).
+- A cover letter tailored to each selected position and addressed to the host institution (no more than one single-spaced page in Arial or Helvetica 11-point font).
 Applicants applying for two positions will submit two distinct cover letters.

-• A resume (one to two pages in Arial or Helvetica 11-point font).
+- A resume (no more than one single-spaced page in Arial or Helvetica 11-point font).
 Applicants applying for two positions will submit two resumes.

-• A writing sample (no more than five pages, double-spaced in Arial or Helvetica 11-point font).
+- A writing sample (no more than five double-spaced pages in Arial or Helvetica 11-point font).

-• Two letters of recommendation, which should address the applicant’s knowledge of Buddhist traditions, professional competencies, and the fit with the position selected.
+- Two letters of recommendation, which should address the applicant’s knowledge of Buddhist traditions, professional competencies, and the fit with the position selected.
 Applicants applying for two positions will submit two letters of recommendation for each position selected.

 Evaluation Criteria